 Ménière’s disease is a chronic, vestibular (inner ear) disorder defined in 1995 by the Committee on Hearing and Equilibrium of the American Academy of Otolaryngology-Head and Neck Surgery as “the idiopathic syndrome of endolymphatic hydrops.”.
 In plain language, this means that Ménière’s disease results from increased inner ear pressure causing recurrent episodes of hearing loss, vertigo, tinnitus and fullness in the affected ear.
-Ménière’s disease can develop at any age, but it is more likely to occur in people of the age 30 – 60 years.
+Ménière’s disease can develop at any age, but it is more likely to occur in people of the age of 30 – 60 years. (learn more)